Vietnamese art: Artists in the South

 Vietnam was divided at the 17 parallel after the Geneva Conference in 1954, separating themselves into the Soviet and Chinese supported North against the Southern Republic reinforced by the United States of America.
 This divided Vietnam forced some artists to fled to Saigon and continue their practices in the republic of Vietnam, most notable artist is Tạ Tỵ, who "considerably bolstered the South's artistic development in the following years and profoundly contributed to the foundation of the Young Artists Association in 1966, though he chose to remain anonymous in its list of founding members due to privacy reasons."

 Nguyen Gia Tri decided to move to Gia Định and eventually became the director for "Ecole des beaux-art in Gia Định" founded in 1954.
 Evident in their works, due to accessibility of information, their artworks were styled as western influenced, more eclectic, experimental, subjective and individualism.
 They enjoyed more freedom in the subject matters and exhibited freely until 1975.

 In 1962, the first international Exhibition of Fine Arts of Saigon was held with 21 countries participating it.
 Southern artist encountered abstract painting for the first time.
 Following up, a second exhibition was planned for 1966, but unfortunately cancelled due to the increase intensity of the war.
 In 1966, Saigon Society of Young Artist (Hội Họa sĩ trẻ Sài Gòn) was founded campaigning to develop modern art, members include Nguyễn Trung and Trịnh Cung.

-During the 1960s–70s artists in Saigon experimented abstraction and other contemporary expressions.
+During the 1960s to 1970s, artists in Saigon experimented abstraction and other contemporary expressions.
 As noted by Vietnamese art historian Huỳnh-Beattie, Southern artists did not readily accepted and took in American culture, which they deem as inferior to the French.
 Although Americans were heavily involved in Saigon, Beattie argues that little had influenced on the art scene in republic.

 After the reunification of Vietnam, southern artists were sent for re-education in 1975.

 1976, Hanoi government merged Ho Chi Minh city and Gia Định National School for decorative Arts and the Saigon College of Fine Arts into Ho Chi Minh City Fine Arts College, and established Ho Chi Minh City branch of The Vietnam Association of Fine Arts.

-The Period of Renewal from 1985
+Period of Renewal from 1985

 Artists benefited from greater freedom of expression after the launch of the Đổi Mới campaign.
 The economic reforms allowed artists a greater outlet for creative expressions.

-However, Nguyen Quan who was elected into the executive committee of Vietnam Association of Fine Arts and holding position as the chief editor of the Association's Magazine Mỹ Thuật (Fine Arts) was removed from his position after organizing a workshop with 30 artist in Đại Lải, North of Hanoi in 1986.
+However, Nguyen Quan who was elected into the executive committee of Vietnam Association of Fine Arts and holding position as the chief editor of the association's Magazine Mỹ Thuật (Fine Arts) was removed from his position after organizing a workshop with 30 artist in Đại Lải, North of Hanoi in 1986.
 The workshop was not acceptable by authority for "the retreat not only promoted individual expression and art for art's sake, it also went against what the state had instituted over the past three decades in that it allowed for artists to explore their individuality rather than represent that collective sentiments of their community."